davisyoshida/tf2-gradient-checkpointing/README.md

 # TensorFlow 2 Gradient Checkpointing
 This is a simple decorator to enable gradient checkpointing (e.g. [Chen et al. (2016)](https://arxiv.org/pdf/1604.06174.pdf)) in TF2.

-This isn't very polished, but it's been letting me train bigger GPT-2 models on smaller hardware, so I thought I'd share it.
+It isn't very polished, but it's been letting me train bigger GPT-2 models on smaller hardware, so I thought I'd share it.

 ## Basic Usage
 Use the `checkpointable` decorator to allow a function (or callable object such as a Keras `Layer`) to use gradient checkpointing.
 If checkpointing is desired, call the decorated function with the `_checkpoint` keyword argument set to `True`.

-The example below shows a model with 40000 "layers", called in blocks of 200.
-On a GTX 1070 Ti, this code will result in OOM when the `_checkpoint` argument is set to `False`.
+The example below shows a model with 40000 "layers", but checkpointing allows just 400 to be in memory at any point.
+On a GTX 1070 Ti, this code will result in an OOM error when the `_checkpoint` argument is set to `False`.

 ```python
 import tensorflow as tf